CachyOS/sysctl-manager/README.md

 Requirements
 ------------
-* C++20 feature required (tested with GCC 11.1.0 and Clang 13(clang will not compile it with libstdc++ 11.1.0 because of c++20 standard ranges library)
+* C++23 feature required (tested with GCC 14.1.1 and Clang 18)
-Any compiler which support C++20 standard should work.
+Any compiler which support C++23 standard should work.

 ######
 ## Installing from source

-This is tested on Arch Linux, but *any* recent Arch Linux based system with latest C++20 compiler should do:
+This is tested on Arch Linux, but *any* recent Arch Linux based system with latest C++23 compiler should do:

 ```sh
 sudo pacman -Sy \